The Scoop on Niacinamide, the Skin-Brightening, Acne-Fighting Ingredient

 Is Niacinamide Safe For All Skin Types?

-Thanks to its wide range of benefits, everyone can gain something from adding niacinamide into their skin-care routine, and Dr. Marmur said it's a "gentle enough ingredient that it doesn't irritate most skin types."
+Thanks to its wide range of benefits, everyone can gain something from adding niacinamide into their skin-care routine, and Dr. Marmur says it's a "gentle enough ingredient that it doesn't irritate most skin types."
 That said, some people benefit from this superstar ingredient more than others, and that includes people with sensitive, acne-prone skin types.

 How Do You Use Niacinamide In Your Routine?